rundeck/rundeck/docs/en/developer/02-plugin-annotations.md

 * `@SelectValues`
     * `values` (String[]) the set of values that can be chosen
     * `freeSelect` (boolean) whether the user can enter values not in the list.
 Default: false.
+    * `multiOption` (boolean) wheter multiple values can be selected as checkboxes, cannot be used with freeSelect.
+Default: false.

 Examples: